jsaur/lending-dapp/README.md

 	cd /Volumes/Macintosh HD/Applications/Mist.app/Contents/MacOS
 	./Mist --rpc localhost:8545
 	```

 2. Add contract
 	The address and name are created when running truffle migrate
 	The json interface can be found under build/contracts, the section under "abi"

+Note: I've found Mist on testrpc to only be useful for reads - writes fail with a "_signAndSendTransaction not supported" error that seems to be an outstanding Mist issue.

 ## Possible error resolutions